Are you ready for the ultimate clash between Hive vs Tado?

 Tado Pros and Cons

-- Sleek design with an inconspicuous display
+- Modern design with an inconspicuous display that is very easy to use.

 - Compatibility with smart home systems like Amazon Alexa and Google Home